Gras-double

 Gras-double: culinary preparation of tripes.

-Gras-double (/fr/) is a French culinary term referring to the part of a beef or ox stomach most favoured for cooking.
-Although literally translated as 'double-fat' the French term refers to the thickness and color of the lean meat, not its fat content.
+Gras-double (/fr/), in French cuisine, is the smooth part of beef tripe, the rumen, most favoured for cooking.
+It means 'double-fat', describing the thickness and color of the cut, not its fat content.

 Cooking

 Gras-double is sold fresh or pickled, uncooked or cooked.
 According to Larousse Gastronomique, if uncooked it requires 3 to 3½ hours cooking in a salt water court-bouillon.
 Pickled gras-double requires 1 to 1½ hours of cooking in salted water.

 Larousse lists ten variants of gras-double dishes: